analysis-tools-dev/static-analysis/README.md

 * [HTMLHint](https://github.com/yaniswang/HTMLHint) - A Static Code Analysis Tool for HTML
 * [HTML Inspector](https://github.com/philipwalton/html-inspector) - HTML Inspector is a code quality tool to help you and your team write better markup.
+* [HTML Tidy](http://www.html-tidy.org/) - Corrects and cleans up HTML and XML documents by fixing markup errors and upgrading legacy code to modern standards.

 ## Makefiles